Weapon X: Fourth installment

 As part of the RessurXion event, a fourth installment of the Weapon X Project debuted.
 During the Weapons of Mutant Destruction storyline, the Weapon X Project is interested in Lady Deathstrike, Warpath, Domino, Wolverine, and Sabretooth for a new experiment.
 It is shown that the Weapon X Project is turning civilians into cyborgs made of Adamantium sent to hunt a specific group of mutants, forcing Old Man Logan to team up with Sabretooth to stop them.
-Old Man Logan and his allies alongside Amadeus Cho's Hulk form discover that Weapon X has been experimenting on humans by grafting the DNA of Wolverine and Hulk into them while also applying Adamantium to their bones.
+Logan and his allies alongside Amadeus Cho's Hulk form discover that Weapon X has been experimenting on humans by grafting the DNA of Wolverine and Hulk into them while also applying Adamantium to their bones.
 In addition, it is shown that the director of the latest incarnation of the Weapon X Project is a somehow-revived William Stryker.

-The latest project H-Alpha emerges where it kills the lesser experiment H-Beta.
-Unfortunately, Dr. Aliana Alba lost control of it even when Amadeus Cho's Hulk form joins the battle while William Stryker and Dr. Alba get away.
-Following the fierce battle, H-Alpha flees causing Old Man Logan's group to go after it before the Weapon X Project plans to regain control of it.

-When the Weapon X Project caught up to H-Alpha, Dr. Alba regained control of H-Alpha.
-She then stated to the controlled H-Alpha that he has a killer instinct where he is to kill anyone that the Weapon X Project wants him to kill.
-As Old Man Logan's group faces off against H-Alpha, X-23's Wolverine appearance was able to free Weapon H from Dr. Alba's control enabling Weapon H to leave the area so that he can remember who he was.

-The "Hulkverines" miniseries showed Hulk and Wolverine's reactions to the Weapon X Project creating Weapon H and their search for them as well as dealing with the collaboration of Leader and Dr. Alba.
+Later, Weapon X creates H-Alpha, a mutate with the abilities of Cho and Logan.

 Implosion and Xeno emergence

 Following Professor Charles Xavier founding a sovereign nation state for mutants on the living island Krakoa, he made sure all shadow agencies around the world were defunded and disbanded, Weapon X among them.

-However remnants of those agencies gathered together and establishe Xeno a global organization with ties to anti-mutant politicians and business leaders.
+However remnants of those agencies gathered together and established Xeno a global organization with ties to anti-mutant politicians and business leaders.
 Xeno are dedicated to bioengineering themselves into weapons.
 Upon discovering this, Professor X tasked Domino to infiltrate the organization to gather intel.
 Domino was discovered during her infiltration, and The Xeno's operatives used grafts of her skin on their genetically altered soldiers to allow them to evade Krakoa's security protocols.
 The Xeno strike team was able to attack Krakoa, and assassinate Xavier.

+Weapon X-31

+Weapon X's next project appears to involve resurrecting the remains of New U Technologies' reanimations from Dead No More: The Clone Conspiracy (souls of the deceased drawn into clone bodies by Ben Reilly), beginning with Gwen Stacy, growing her reanimated severed head ('the sample') a new body and implanting adamantium blades and a healing factor into her.
+This project is overseen by the Great Architect, who designates Stacy as Weapon X-31 and dresses her in a purple version of Gwen Poole's uniform.
+After Poole is accidentally killed by X-31 while unused to her blades, Poole's ghost attempts to seek revenge on Stacy before speaking to her and, on learning about her origin, joining forces to go after the Great Architect.
+Spider-Man and Poole's family (partner Kate Bishop and pet/son Jeff the Land Shark) arrive and help fight the Weapon X soldiers.
+Spider-Man unmasks the Great Architect and X-31 goes in for the kill, but spares his life at Poole's insistence, after Poole returns to life by possessing her own corpse (Weapon X-32).